corsairmarks/scientist_ai_assistant_upgrader/mod/README.md

     * Still usable with previous version 3.0 "Dick" (and likely 2.8 "Butler")
 * 1.2.0 Mark as compatible with Stellaris 3.2 "Herbert" - no script changes
     * Still usable with previous versions: 3.1 "Lem" and 3.0 "Dick" (and likely 2.8 "Butler")
+* 1.3.0 Mark as compatible with Stellaris 3.3 "Libra" - no script changes
+    * Still usable with previous versions: 3.2 "Herbert," 3.1 "Lem," and 3.0 "Dick" (and likely 2.8 "Butler")

 ## Source Code